Friday, 22 May 2009

 Macro Monday HQ is at Lisa's Chaos.

-Friday, 8 May 2009
+Friday 8 May 2009

 Bagging the Blue Whale

-Sri Lanka as you are aware is a continental island, which had been connected to India for much of the geological past through episodes of lowered sea levels.
-The continental shelf that it sits on begins to slope after 3 nautical miles off Dondra, the southernmost tip of Sri Lanka, which is also the southernmost point of the whole of Indian subcontinent.
-Due to this oceanographical reality, ships plying between east and west have to circumnavigate Sri Lanka, passing by Dondra instead of cutting across the Northern Sri Lanka where seas are shallow.
-According Dr. Anderson, the cetaceans migrating between feeding areas in the east and west of the Indian Ocean also take the same route as the ships.
-This according to him happens between December to April, with clear peaks in December and April.
+Sri Lanka, as you may be aware, is a continental island, which had been connected to India for much of the geological past through epocs of lowered sea levels.
+The continental shelf that it sits on begins to slope after 3 nautical miles off Dondra in the southernmost tip of Sri Lanka, which is also the southernmost point of the whole of Indian subcontinent.
+Because of this oceanographical reality, ships plying between east and west have to circumnavigate Sri Lanka, passing by Dondra instead of cutting across the northern Sri Lanka, where seas are shallower.

-With this beging the state of affairs, Peter Kaestner who at present is the world’s 7th ranked birder came to Sri Lanka on a 9-day holiday with his family in early April - with seeing Blue Whales being on top of their agenda.
-According to the latest numbers listed in Surbirds.com, Peter has seen a whopping 8,180 species of birds, out of 10,000 or species found in the world.
-In 1989, he was fortunate to discover a bird species entirely new to science, from Columbia, which came to be known as Cundimarca Antpitta Grallaria kaestneri.
+With this beging the state of affairs Peter Kaestner, who at present is the world’s 7th ranked birder, came to Sri Lanka on a 9-day holiday with his family in early April—with wathcing the Blue Whales being central element of the tour.
+According to the latest numbers listed in Surbirds.com, Peter has got a whopping 8,180 species of birds, out of 10,000 or species found in the world.

 This was Peter’s second trip with me.
 The first was in Sep, 2007 when he came on 3-day weekend birding trip wanting to clean up 8 Sri Lankan endemic birds missing in his world bird list.
-Before this, he had been on a solo birding visit to Sri Lanka in 1981 – round about the time when I was getting ready to go to the kindergarten.
+Before this, he had been on a solo birding visit to Sri Lanka in 1981—round about the time when I was getting ready to go to the kindergarten!

-In the 2007 trip we managed to see 7 of those 8 targets, namely the Serendib Scops Owl, Ashy-headed Laughingthrush, Red-faced Malkoha, Sri Lanka Spurfowl, Green-billed Coucal, Sri Lanka Bush Warbler and Sri Lanka Whistling Thrush – arguably the toughest members of the endemic clan, with two of them being in the “endangered” club.
-The one we missed out was the not-so-elusive, Brown-capped Babbler.
-This miss was because some of those rare species we sought were found in two ecological zones – the lowland wet zone and highland wet zone respectively and because some of them being rare birds demanded time.
-And because, we encountered foul weather throughout in this particular tour due to the period of travel coinciding with a monsoonal high.
+The one we missed out was the not-so-elusive Brown-capped Babbler.
+This miss was because some of those rare species we sought were found in two ecological zones – the lowland wet zone and highland wet zone respectively, and because some of them being rare birds didn't show up easily, demanding more time.

-Next came the pelagic leg of the trip to see our main quarry, the Blue Whale.
-Having started from Mirissa at 7.15 a.m. on 5 April, we had evidence of our first Blue Whale after travelling 4 nautical miles towards Antarctica!
-It was a distant but unmistakable view of a characteristic high vertical blow.
 Tickable views were obtained around 5.5 nautical miles off.
 We had at least 4 good sightings of just an individual after we reached the hotspot and started looking intently.
 We knew it was the same one as it had a characteristic white marking in the tail, which showed up clearing with each surfacing.
 Here's a crude video of our Blue Whale.
+I should stress the word: crude.

-I did not take my dSLR for this trip as I wouldn't have found much use of it with my macro only lens set up(Canon 300mm, I am thinking about you).
-So, all these pictures shared here were taken by my trusty Panasonic Lumix FZ-18, which is also the model that Peter uses as his carry on camera on his globe-trotting birding adventures.
-I bought mine after seeing this amazing shot he got by photographing the Serendib Scops Owl at night using an older Lumix version.
+So, all these pictures shared here were taken by my trusty Panasonic Lumix FZ-18, which is also the model that Peter currently uses as his carry on camera.
+I bought mine after seeing this amazing shot he got by photographing the Serendib Scops Owl at night (using an older Lumix version).

 I nearly forgot, Peter became the first birder to see my garden's roosting Brown Hawk Owls.

-Finding lifers for Peter Kaestner
+Brown Hawk OwlA related post: Finding lifers for Peter Kaestner

-Friday, 1 May 2009
+Friday 1 May 2009